harmony-one/h/progress/konstantin-potapov.md

+2026-01-09 Fri: Investigated an issue related to invalid write usage in precompiles on the dev branch.
+The issue produces an invalid block, which implies a hard fork.
+This is one of the issues that must be resolved before the next release.

+---

 2026-01-02 Fri: This week i fixed issue with gas calculation and issue with wrong chain id in evm execution.

 ---